Backrooms Plot and Ending Explained: The Maze Beneath the Showroom

 The plot darkens when the exploration moves into a more dangerous area.
 Public spoiler summaries describe a sideways zone, a disorienting section where the architecture itself feels rotated, misaligned, or hostile.
 It is here that Clark's attempt to turn the Backrooms into a discovery mission becomes fatal.

 The group encounters an entity.
 The film's creatures are not presented as simple monsters detached from the setting.
 They feel like products of the same broken copying process that created the rooms.
 The Backrooms do not only imitate buildings.
-They may also imitate people, bodies, behaviour, or memory.
+They also imitate people, bodies, behaviour, and memory.
 That makes the threat more intimate than a predator in the dark.
 The danger is not merely being killed.
 The danger is being replicated badly, absorbed badly, remembered badly.

 A more honest version of Clark might leave at this point.
 He might accept that the Backrooms are not a revelation but a trap.
 Instead, the loss seems to push him further into the maze.
 He refuses to return fully to ordinary life.